 I wasn’t sure if I should include this show, because it’s between 5-10 minutes long most episodes.
 However, they are really cute shows, especially if you love Pixar movies.
 The first episode features the “Inside Out” control panel sitting in a park.
 As people play with the buttons and controls, actors in the park mimic the emotions.
 If someone pushes the sad button, they might start crying, etc. It’s really cute and worth a watch with your family, for sure.

 I know there’s a ton more shows to watch out there, and as your kids get older you can venture into really fun shows like Psych and my personal favorite… Quantum Leap.
-Set aside sometime every week to enjoy something on the TV as a whole family.
+Set aside some time every week to enjoy family-friendly TV shows together as a whole family.
 The memories you make doing that will last a lifetime.
 Excuse me while I go call my Dad now….

 This post may contain affiliate links, which means I receive compensation if you make a purchase using the links.